 So, if I’ve already used all the questions alongside my school’s curriculum, what questions should I use during my dedicated study time?

-We wish you the best of luck as you prepare for Step 1 with the UWorld USMLE Step 1 QBank.
+Give yourself the best chance to succeed when you prepare for Step 1 with the UWorld USMLE Step 1 QBank.
+We wish you the best of luck!